FelipeSBarros/foss4g_template/content/faq.md

 {{< faq "When and where will the conference take place?" >}}
-The conference will take place from 2 December - 8 December 2024 in Tartu, Estonia.
+The conference will take place from 2 December - 8 December 2024 in Belém, Brazil.
 {{</ faq >}}

-{{< faq "If the conference is in Estonia, does it mean my presentation/workshop needs to be in Estonian?" >}}
+{{< faq "If the conference is in Estonia, does it mean my presentation/workshop needs to be in Brazilian?" >}}
 No. The working language of the conference is English.
 {{</ faq >}}